Sergiu Nicolaescu

 Sergiu Florin Nicolaescu ([ˈserd͡ʒju floˈrin nikolaˈesku]; 13 April 1930 – 3 January 2013) was a Romanian film director, actor and politician.

 He was best known for his historical films, such as Mihai Viteazul (1970, released in English both under the equivalent title Michael the Brave and also as The Last Crusade), Dacii (1966, Les Guerriers), Războiul Independenței (1977, War of Independence), as well as for his series of thrillers that take place in the interwar Kingdom of Romania, such as Un comisar acuză (1973, A Police Inspector Calls).
-Joanna Pacuła starred in his film Ultima noapte de dragoste (The Last Night of Love) in 1980 before eventually emigrating to the United States, where he went on to a very successful career.
+Joanna Pacuła starred in his film The Last Night of Love in 1980 before eventually emigrating to the United States, where she went on to a very successful career.

 Early life and education

-Nicolaescu was born in Târgu Jiu, Gorj County, but grew up in Timișoara, where his family moved when he was 5 years old.
+Sergiu Nicolaescu's father was Nicola Pantilimon, an Aromanian who emigrated from Macedonia to Oltenia.
+Sergiu was born in Târgu Jiu, Gorj County, but grew up in Timișoara, where his family moved when he was 5 years old.
 He graduated from the Politehnica University of Bucharest as a mechanical engineer.
 After graduation he started to work as a camera operator.
 He was hard-working, well-organized, curious, intelligent and keen of learning.
 During these years he acquired many of the skills that have proved so useful when making his later movies.